-We are a specialty finance company that lends to and invests in development-stage companies in our Target Industries.
+We are a specialty finance company that lends to and invests in development-stage companies in the technology, life science, healthcare information and services and cleantech industries, which we refer to as our "Target Industries."
 Our investment objective is to generate current income from the loans we make and capital appreciation from the warrants we receive when making such loans.
-We make our Venture Loans to companies backed by established venture capital and private equity firms in our Target Industries.
+We make secured loans, which we refer to as "Venture Loans," to companies backed by established venture capital and private equity firms in our Target Industries, which we refer to as "Venture Lending."
 We also selectively lend to publicly traded companies in our Target Industries.

 We are an externally managed, closed-end, non-diversified management investment company that has elected to be regulated as a BDC under the 1940 Act.
-In addition, for U.S. federal income tax purposes, we have elected to be treated as a RIC under Subchapter M of the Code.
 As a BDC, we are required to comply with regulatory requirements, including limitations on our use of debt.
 We are permitted to, and expect to, finance our investments through borrowings.
 However, as a BDC, we are only generally allowed to borrow amounts such that our asset coverage, as defined in the 1940 Act, equals at least 200% after such borrowing.
-The amount of leverage that we employ depends on our assessment of market conditions and other factors at the time of any proposed borrowing.
-As a RIC, we generally will not have to pay corporate-level federal income taxes on any investment company taxable income and net capital gains that we distribute as dividends to our stockholders if we meet certain source-of-income, distribution, asset diversification and other requirements.